ossf/scorecard/README.md

 ```

 -   create a GitHub App Installations for higher rate-limit quotas.
 If you have
-    an installed GitHub App and key file, you can use these three environment
+    an installed GitHub App and key file, you can use the three environment
-    variables, following the commands shown above for your platform.
+    variables below, following the commands shown above for your platform.

 ```
 GITHUB_APP_KEY_PATH=<path to the key file on disk>